Phi Phi Islands and Maya Bay Day Trip from Krabi

 2. Pi Leh Lagoon

-Pi Leh Lagoon is located close to Maya Bay, and it’s a beautiful inlet with crystal clear turquoise water, surrounded by stunning karst hills.
+Pileh Lagoon, located close to Maya Bay, is another highlight of Phi Phi Islands tours.
+It’s a beautiful inlet with crystal clear turquoise water, surrounded by stunning karst hills.

-Depending on which tour you book, you might also visit another bay for swimming.
+Depending on the tour, you might spend 15-40 minutes here and might also visit another bay for swimming.

 Note: While Pi Leh Lagoon and the color of the water is beautiful, it was pretty crowded with boats, so we had to stay close to our boat and swim in a bit smaller area than we’d loved to.
 Still, it was very much enjoyable.